SpaceManiac/Nether/README.txt

 single player.
 It uses no permissions, adds no commands, and has no other features.

+  - Walking through portals will search for a portal in the proper location in the other world, creating one if none is found.
+  - Automatically created portals have a stone platform and an air pocket formed around them.
+  - Dying in the Nether will respawn players in the normal world.

+Nether is currently on version 1.1.

 == LICENSE ==

 Copyright (C) 2011 by Tad Hardesty